 Current welcome offer

-While the 1 percent cash back rate on all purchases is unlimited, the 2 percent categories’ quarterly rewards spending cap hobbles this card’s cash back potential.
+While the 1 percent cash back rate on all purchases is unlimited, the 2 percent categories’ (on gas and restaurant, on up to $1,000 in purchases each quarter, then 1 percent) quarterly rewards spending cap hobbles this card’s cash back potential.

 Earning cash back

 You’ll earn 2 percent cash back on gas and restaurant purchases (on up to $1,000 in purchases each quarter, then 1 percent), plus 1 percent cash back on all other purchases.
 Besides gas stations, your categories will earn rewards from dining in, takeout and delivery from full-service restaurants, cafes, cafeterias and fast food restaurants.